sjmulder/leftpad/README.md

 leftpad
 =======
 Pad a string to a desired length.
+Library & CLI.

+Key features:
+ - Highly portable.
+ - No dependencies: CLI needs only libc, library is freestanding!
+ - Detailed man(1) documentation for both the CLI and library.

 CLI
 ---